-Location: The post-holder will need to be available to volunteers and will therefore be based in FRU's offices in central London with some agreed hours spent home working, subject to Covid restrictions and dependent on business needs.
+Location: The post-holder will need to be available to volunteers and will therefore be based in FRU's offices in central London with some agreed hours spent home working, subject to business needs.
 The post-holder will be expected to travel to tribunal hearings, events and meetings when necessary.